mnadel/freddiebear/README.md

 Run `freddiebear help journal` for details on how to tweak the tag it attaches to new notes.

+# Exporting

+You can `export` the text contents of your notes to Markdown files.
+Specify the directory and we'll create files in the form of `<title> (<sha>).md`.

+Titles aren't unique, so we append a unique ID for each note.
+It also allows us to track renamed notes if you re-export into an existing directory.

 # Implementation

 This Golang implementation is pretty snappy on my current 4MB database.
 Most of the performance gains of this implementaion over a Python implementation appears to be reduced startup cost.
 That said, [db.go](https://github.com/mnadel/freddiebear/blob/main/db/db.go) includes some SQLite3 pragmas that will hopefully keep it snappy as it grows.
 Sample timing that returns about half the records in the database: